Ludwig Franzisket: Aerial victory claims

+According to Obermaier, Franzisket was credited with 43 aerial victories claimed in over 500 combat missions.
+Authors Ring and Girbig also list him with 43 aeirial victories, including four four-engined heavy bombers.
 Mathews and Foreman, authors of Luftwaffe Aces: Biographies and Victory Claims, researched the German Federal Archives and found records for 39 aerial victory claims, plus four further unconfirmed claims.
-All of his aerial victories were claimed on the Western Front and include three four-engined bombers.
+All of his aerial victories were claimed over the Western Allies on Western Front and North Africa, and includes three four-engined heavy bombers.